trevorbye/ProcessSimToolkit/README.md

 ```
 <br>

 Next we will begin building the logic that stochastically introduces customers into the system.
-First, we must define a `TimeRandomizer` object that will determine the distribution and it's parameters used for this sampling.
+First, we must define a `TimeRandomizer` object that will determine the distribution and its parameters used for this sampling.
 In this case, we will use a normal distribution and state that customers arrive to the lemonade stand with a mean of every 20 seconds and a standard deviation of 5 seconds:

 ```python
 arrival_time_randomizer = TimeRandomizer("normal", normal_mean=20, normal_stddev=5)